KTH-Nek5000/turbPipe/README.md

 ## Nek5000 case for simulation and post-processing of fully-developed turbulent pipe flow
 ### Two cases compatible with Nek5000 **v.17** and **v.19** are available.

+### Notice: This repository is not developed any longer.
+For more recent versions check pipe_STAT example in [KTH_Examples](https://github.com/KTH-Nek5000/KTH_Examples)

 ### General:
   - Nek5000 v.17 case: `./turbPipe_v17/`